-Jessy Rivest manages the Energy Materials & Systems group in the Hardware Systems Laboratory, which seeks to impact the way energy is produced, managed, and utilized through a diverse set of projects.
-This includes novel energy storage technologies; residential energy analytics; electrochemical carbon capture; and wastewater to biofuels.
-Work in Jessy's group is funded by DOE, ARPA-E, and CEC, in addition to commercial partners.
+Jessy Rivest manages the Energy Materials & Systems group in the Hardware Systems Laboratory, which seeks to impact the way energy is produced, managed, and utilized through a diverse set of projects leveraging interfacial materials and systems engineering.
+This includes chemical and electrical energy storage technologies; materials for lightweight vehicles; and electrochemical carbon capture.
+Work in Jessy's group is funded by both government agencies and progressive commercial partners.

 Dr. Rivest holds a Ph.D. and an M.S. in Mechanical Engineering from UC Berkeley, and an S.B. in Mechanical Engineering from MIT.
 She has authored publications garnering over 600 citations, and has been honored with an Intel Fellowship, a National Science Foundation Fellowship, and as a competitor at the International (robot) Design Competition (Osaka, Japan).
-She is currently the Vice President of the User Executive Committee of The Molecular Foundry and serves on the editorial board of the journal Frontiers in Energy Research.
+She currently serves on the User Executive Committee of The Molecular Foundry and on the editorial board of the journal Frontiers in Energy Research.

 events view all